slatedocs/slate/source/includes/azure/_instances.md

 `imageVersion`<br/>*string* | The image version that was used to create the instance `region`<br/>*string* | The region in which the instance is located `networkSubnet`<br/>*string* | The subnet that the instance will be part of `username`<br/>*string* | The administrator username which will be created on the instance.
-It cannot be a reserve user such as admin,root or administrator and must not be more than 20 characters.
+It cannot be a reserve user such as admin, root or administrator and must not be more than 20 characters.

 Optional | &nbsp;
 ------- | -----------
 `password`<br/>*string* | The password of the administrator account.
-It must be between between 12 and 72 characters and must be a combination of 3 of the following patterns : Special lettes, Upper Case, Lower Case and Numbers.
+It must be between between 12 and 72 characters and must be a combination of 3 of the following patterns : Special characters, Uppercase, Lowercase and Numbers.
 The password is mandatory if the sshkey is not provided.
 `sshkey`<br/>*string* | The ssh key public portion that will be assigned to the user on the machine.
 This cannot be used for a Windows based OS.

 <!-------------------- DELETE AN INSTANCE -------------------->